-The Working Group examined whether to continue the use of auctions or whether to eliminate their usage.
+The Working Group examined whether to continue the use of auctions of last resort or whether to eliminate their usage.
 Both sides drew upon the idea of fairness but each had a different approach to this concept.
 Those in support of keeping the auction processes argued that the mechanism is fair and provides an equal-opportunity method to resolve contention sets.
 Those opposed to auctions stated that auctions are not fair.
 From this perspective, auctions are too restrictive as they focus solely on financial means when they should be focused on principles of community and diversity in the TLD ecosystem.

+Some Working Group members proposed alternative ways to implement an auction.
+One such suggestion was to utilize a sealed-bid auction, or sometimes known as a Vickrey auction, where in this instance, applicants would submit their single highest bid upon application submission.
+If an applicant’s applied-for string is in contention, the highest bidder would be placed first in the queue to have their application evaluated and if successful, would pay the second highest bid to ICANN.
+It was suggested that this type of auction allows for applicants to bid the precise value of the string.
+This could almost entirely eliminate contention sets at the beginning of the application process.
+Some noted concerns that evaluators, knowing the value placed on the string by an applicant, could be biased in some manner.
+Others noted that utilizing a different form of auction is still a mechanism that relies heavily on having deep pockets.
+It was also noted that this form of auction would need to consider how it handles Applicant Support and community-based applications.
+Finally, others raised concerns about ICANN securing this highly proprietary information and it was acknowledged that this would need to be factored into the mechanisms that support this auction style.

 Some Working Group members proposed alternatives to auctions of last resort.
 The Working Group discussed the possibility of having a request for proposals process that could be used to resolve contention sets.
 Such an approach could potentially involve third-party evaluators.
 One proposal was put forward to establish criteria around diversity that could be used as a basis for awarding the TLD.
 For example, priority could be given to applicants applying for their first TLD, applicants that are more community-focused rather than commercially-focused, and minority-supported applicants.

 Another possible alternative discussed was the use of a determinative drawing mechanism to select a “winner” in the contention set, noting that a drawing is simple, effective, and fair.
 A determinative drawing seems to eliminate a number of issues with resolving string contention in that it does not favor those with the most money, it does not result in losing applicants receiving a financial benefit (e.g., in the case of private auctions), and it could eliminate comparative evaluations.
+However, it was pointed out that a determinative drawing could be considered a lottery and would therefore be disallowed without proper licensing.

 One Working Group member suggested that a system of graduated fees could be established for each additional application submitted by an applicant, which could reduce the size of the pool of total applications and perhaps limit the number of applications that ultimately end in an auction of last resort.
+Another Working Group member noted that a system of graduated fees would favor larger entities with multiple applications and might also affect applicants’ strategies in relation to the formation of applicant entities.